shaikhaalslais/webservices/README.md

 npm run dev
 ```

 The frontend will be available at `http://localhost:5173`.
+In a GitHub Codespace, open the **Ports** tab and click the forwarded URL for port **5173** to access the application in your browser.

 ---